DanielButlerIsMyName/nvim-config/README.md

    ```
 3. Save and restart the command prompt.
 4. Now, typing `nvim` in cmd will open Neovim in the current directory.

----
-Now you have quick access to Neovim across all platforms with an easy-to-use alias!